ibm-cloud-docs/citrix-netscaler-vpx/fp-proxy-settings.md

 {{site.data.keyword.attribute-definition-list}}

-# Update the proxy settings on the client machine’s internet browser (optional)
+# Update the proxy settings on the client internet browser
 {: #update-the-proxy-settings-on-the-client-machine-s-internet-browser-optional-}

-As a final, optional step to configuring forward proxy traffic redirection with your {{site.data.keyword.vpx_full}}, you can update your proxy settings using your client machine's internet browser.
+As a final, optional step to configuring forward proxy traffic redirection with your {{site.data.keyword.vpx_full}}, you can update your proxy settings that use your internet browser.
 {: shortdesc}

 To do so, perform the following steps: